-Steve is a world class consultant and business executive that has focused on high profile security projects for the government and leading commercial organisations.
-Steve specialises in compliance, breach clean-up, enterprise architecture validation, assurance, corporate/information security, security restructures and risk in sector leading organisations across many business verticals and markets.
+Steve is a world class consultant and business executive that has focused on high profile projects for the government and leading commercial organisations.
+Steve specialises in business consulting, payments, compliance, breach clean-up, enterprise architecture validation, assurance, corporate/information security, security restructures and risk in sector leading organisations across many business verticals and markets.
 A balance of technical excellence and keen business acumen enables Steve to provide cost effective robust strategies for business.

 Steve's early career focused on system and network administration / engineering / security on high throughput transactional platforms, video content delivery, high profile websites and hosting infrastructure.
 Steve then moved into management and senior management within several system integrators and consulting companies.
-Having developed several practices in the UK and worked for many companies and organisations Steve has now setup PTP Consulting with his partners to provide leading audit, advisory and digital forensics in the UK.
+Having developed several practices in the UK and worked for many companies and organisations Steve setup PTP Consulting now Risk-X with his team to provide leading audit, advisory, assurance and digital forensics globally.